PoChieh-workplace/CurseofFight/README.md

-# datapacks
- Curse of Fight datapack studio
+# Curse of Fight Datapack